Devil's Reign: Devil's Reign: X-Men

 In the past, Kingpin has killed some men in the shower as he instructs James Wesley to send Elektra as the person he wants dead is out for Emma Frost.
 At a nightclub, Emma Frost mind-controls her way to Mr. Loufex to speak about their mutual friend Kingpin.
-In the present at Seneca Park, U.S. Agent and the Thunderbolts agents are outside the New York hideout of the X-Men as Rogue contacts all points about who's at their door as U.S. Agent demands the X-Men's surrender.
+In the present at Seneca Park, U.S. Agent and the Thunderbolts agents are outside the New York hideout of the X-Men as Rogue contacts all points about who is at their door as U.S. Agent demands the X-Men's surrender.
 As Emma Frost goes to the United Nations building, U.S. Agent is met with resistance from Polaris.
 Mayor Fisk is informed of the situation with the X-Men and their diplomatic immunity.
 Cyclops in his Captain Krakoa attire, Jean Grey, Rogue, Synch, and Wolverine prepare to head to give up the Seneca Gardens and face the music.
-Captain Krakoa, Jean Grey, and Rogue state to U.S. Agent that they aren't going to fight them in front of the cameras.
-Just then, Thunderbolts members Agony, Electro II, Rhino, and Taskmaster arrive as backup for U.S. Agent where Electro II shocks Polaris when U.S. Agent asks which way his shield went.
-As Rogue asks Rhino what Gambit would think of him working for Mayor Fisk, Jean Grey stops Polaris from retaliating against Electro II as Taskmaster offends Wolverine by calling her a pretender.
-Jean Grey then speaks to U.S. Agent who wants to report the X-Men's "illegal structure" to the Parks Department.
+Captain Krakoa, Jean, and Rogue state to U.S. Agent that they are not going to fight them in front of the cameras.
+Just then, Thunderbolts members Agony, Electro, Rhino, and Taskmaster arrive as backup for U.S. Agent where Electro shocks Polaris when U.S. Agent asks which way his shield went.
+As Rogue asks Rhino what Gambit would think of him working for Fisk, Jean stops Polaris from retaliating against Electro as Taskmaster offends Wolverine by calling her a pretender.
+Jean then speaks to U.S. Agent who wants to report the X-Men's "illegal structure" to the Parks Department.
 Just then, Emma Frost shows up with an order from the U.N. to not violate a structure from Krakoa.
-Wesley informs Mayor Fisk on what U.S. Agent informed him as he tells Wesley to send a message to the Thunderbolts to leave the X-Men to him.
+Wesley informs Fisk on what U.S. Agent informed him as he tells Wesley to send a message to the Thunderbolts to leave the X-Men to him.
 U.S. Agent withdraws the Thunderbolts from Seneca Park.
-Mayor Fisk has Wesley summon the chief of detectives about a murder of a young woman where they can implicate a "rich and powerful woman of privilege".
+Fisk has Wesley summon the chief of detectives about a murder of a young woman where they can implicate a "rich and powerful woman of privilege".